-- Animoto: A cloud-based video editing SAAS which you can use to create videos online using thousands of templates and features.
+- Animoto: A cloud-based video editing SAAS that you can use to create videos online using thousands of templates and features.

-- Placeit: Placeit is a very easy-to-use drag-and-drop video development platform that has templates for almost every type of video ranging from Instagram stories to promo videos to Facebook ads.
+- Placeit: Placeit is a very easy-to-use drag-and-drop video development platform with templates for almost every type of video, from Instagram stories to promo videos to Facebook ads.

 - Envato: Envato elements is a subscription service for video creators, that provides you with hundreds of thousands of digital assets.